SRI-AIC/valet/docs/VRCoordinators.md

 **Basic Form**

 ```
-connects(<parse_extractor>, <stream1>, <stream2>)
+connects(<extractor>, <stream1>, <stream2>)
 ```

 The `connects` operator provides a means to combine extractors defined against the parse tree, via [parse expressions](VRParseExpressions.md), with [phrase-level](VRPhraseExpressions.md) matches.
-It considers all pairs of matches in the two input stream, producing output for any pair for which `<parse_extractor>` matches a path with end points in the *respective* pair members.
-When such a path is found, a match object is generated with extent spanning the two token end points.
+It considers all pairs of matches in the two input streams, producing an output match for any pair for which `<extractor>` (which is typically a parse extractor, but need not be) matches a path with start and end points in the *respective* pair members.
+When such a path is found, this expression returns the match of `<extractor>` that enabled the connection.
 These match objects record the constituent input matches they connect for access via `select` or downstream programmatic use.

 Note the word *respective* above.
-While parse operators alone produce matches in both directions, the `connects` operator only looks at paths starting in the `<stream1>` match and ending in the `<stream2>` match.
+While symmetrical parse expressions alone will produce matches in both directions, the `connects` operator only matches paths starting in the `<stream1>` match and ending in the `<stream2>` match, not vice-versa.
 The `connects` operator is not symmetric in those two arguments.

-(However, the `CoordMatch` instances returned from the API for coordinator matches always have their begin/end indices in numeric order, while `FAArcMatch` instances returned from the API for parse expression matches can have indices in reverse order.)
+Note that when the extractor named by the `<extractor>` argument is a [parse extractor](VRParseExpressions.md) (the most common and useful usage), the resulting match objects behave like parse extractor matches.
+In particular, depending on how the extractor is defined, they can proceed right to left.

 **Examples**